Quantum Euler angles and agency-dependent spacetime: Quantum rotation matrices in

+where $\eta$, $\delta$ and $\theta$ are a linear redefinition of Euler angles, as discussed in \cref{Quantization ambiguity sec}.
+We note that $\rho(a)$ and $\rho(c)$ act diagonally, therefore we can make the identifications $\chi\equiv\eta$ and $\theta\equiv0$.
 For what concerns representation $\pi$, $c$ acts diagonally, while $a$ and $a^*$ act as ladder operators.
-For operator $a$, we added a phase, that is implicitly set to $0$ in the literature \cite{Woronowicz87}, which does not affect commutation relations \eqref{deformed group algebra} and allows us to have a comparison of \eqref{rappresentazione pi} with \eqref{rappresentazione classica a e c}.
+For operator $a$, we added a phase, that is implicitly set to $0$ in the literature \cite{Woronowicz87}, which does not affect the commutation relations \eqref{deformed group algebra} but is needed in order to have a comparison of \eqref{rappresentazione pi} with \eqref{rappresentazione classica a e c}.
 From this, we identify $\chi\equiv\eta$, $\phi\equiv\delta$ and, exploiting the fact that $c$ acts diagonally, we are led to the significant result

 \emph{The Euler angle $\theta$ becomes quantized}, a feature captured in \cref{angoli}.
 The quantization of $\theta$ can also be inferred using $\pi(a)$ (see \cref{Quantization ambiguity sec}).